Date:

 Acquisitions are not solo endeavors.
 You need advisors whose incentives align with yours.

-• Business Attorney (IRC Legal): Structures the deal, limits liability, and ensures the contract reflects reality.
+- Business Attorney: Structures the deal, limits liability, and ensures the contract reflects reality.

-• Business Broker (Optional): Helps source deals and manage communications, but does not protect you legally; sually represents seller.
+- Business Broker (Optional): Helps source deals and manage communications, but does not protect you legally; usually represents seller.

-Pro Tip: Buyers routinely sign bad NDAs and exclusivity terms before calling a lawyer.
+Pro Tip: Buyers routinely sign bad NDAs and agre to other terms before calling a lawyer.
 That’s an unforced error.
 Bring legal counsel in early.

 Step 3: The Letter of Intent (LOI): Where Leverage Is Set